 - All homework will be collected and graded.
-Presentation will account for 33% of the grade - Late homework will be accepted up to one week after the class when it is due.
-However there will be a 30-point penalty for late homework. - All homework MUST include a Free-Body-Diagram.
-All work must be shown for full credit. - For more information on the format for homework and the type of paper, read the information following the course outlines.
+Presentation will account for 33% of the grade - Late homework will be accepted up to 72 hours after the due date.
+However, there will be a 30-point penalty for late homework. - All homework MUST include a Free-Body-Diagram.
+All work must be shown for full credit. - For more information on the format for the homework please read the information following the course outlines.